MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -IncludeUnsearchableItems
-!!!
-Exchange Server 2010

-The IncludeUnsearchableItems parameter specifies whether items that couldn't be indexed by Exchange Search should be included in the search results.
-The IncludeUnsearchableItems parameter doesn't require a value.

-!!!
-Exchange Server 2013

-The IncludeUnsearchableItems switch specifies whether items that couldn't be indexed by Exchange Search should be included in the search results.
-The IncludeUnsearchableItems parameter doesn't require a value.

-In Exchange 2013, specifying this switch doesn't result in unsearchable items being placed on hold.
-To place unsearchable items on hold, create a search without specifying search parameters, which accomplishes the same results as litigation hold in Exchange 2010.

-!!!
-Exchange Server 2016, Exchange Online

 The IncludeUnsearchableItems switch specifies that items that couldn't be indexed by Exchange Search should be included in the results.
 You don't need to specify a value with this switch.

 Unsearchable items aren't placed on hold for a query-based In-Place Hold.
 If you need to place unsearchable items on hold, you need to create an indefinite hold (a hold without specifying any search parameters, which provides functionality similar to Litigation Hold.

 ```yaml
 Type: SwitchParameter